Retail format: Bazaar

-The term, 'bazaar' can have multiple meanings.
-It may be referred to Middle-Eastern market places while a 'penny bazaar' refers to a retail outlet that specialises in inexpensive or discounted merchandise.
+The term bazaar can have multiple meanings.
+It may refer to Middle-Eastern market places while a penny bazaar is a retail outlet that specialises in inexpensive or discounted merchandise.
 In the United States a bazaar can mean a "rummage sale" which describes a charity fundraising event held by a church or other community organization and in which either donated used goods are made available for sale.